Who was Sarah in the Bible and what lessons can we glean from her life?

 So, after we read about all this family drama, we come to Genesis 17.
 In this chapter we see God re-establishing His covenant with Abraham and also changing their names.

 God gave Abram (meaning ‘exalted father’) the name Abraham (meaning ‘father of many’).
-He also gave Sarai (meaning ‘my princess’) the name Sarah (meaning ‘princess’).
+He also gave Sarai (meaning ‘my princess’) the name Sarah.
+The meaning of Sarah in the Bible is princess.
 This makes more sense with Abraham’s new name because it portrays the promise that God had given him to multiply their descendants.

 However, an old Bible teacher friend of mine told me once that some scholars believe God actually placed part of His name within their new names.